1966 FIFA World Cup qualification: CONCACAF

 10 teams initially entered, but the entry of Guatemala was rejected.

 The remaining nine teams were placed in to three groups of three, with the winner of each group proceeding to a final group.
 The winner of this group would go on to the final tournament.

 CONMEBOL

-As Brazil has already qualified as reigning champions, the remaining nine CONMEBOL teams were split in to three groups of 3, playing each other twice (home and away).
+As Brazil had already qualified as reigning champions, the remaining nine CONMEBOL teams were split into three groups of 3, playing each other twice (home and away).
 The top team from each group qualified.

 Final positions (group stage)

 In Group B, Chile and Ecuador finished level on points, and a play-off on neutral ground was played to decide who would qualify.
 Chile won the match to win the group.

 UEFA

 England qualified automatically as hosts and a further 30 European teams took part in qualification.
 They were joined by Israel and Syria, although Syria then withdrew in support of the African teams.
 The teams were divided into 9 groups - four groups of 3 and five groups of 4.
 Syria's withdrawal meant that group 9 only contained two teams.